RobotMan192/VexV5-CustomUI/README.md

 # VexV5-CustomUI
-A library to assist with creating GUI on the Vex V5 Brain Allows creation of included widgets or custom ones that you make yourself
+A library to assist with creating GUI on the Vex V5 Brain.
+Allows creation of included widgets or custom ones that you make yourself
+#### Check out the wiki https://github.com/RobotMan192/VexV5-CustomUI/wiki

 #### Currently comes bundled with the following widgets:
 1. Button